yktoo/yktoo.com/content/blog/0219/index.en.md

 ## Naturalisation Ceremony {#ceremony}

 The naturalisation ceremony ({{< fl "naturalisatieceremonie" >}}) is strictly mandatory, failure to attend which results in the decision of awarding Dutch nationality being withdrawn.
-From the procedure point of view, its most important part is a declaration of allegiance ([verklaring van verbondenheid][wiki:nl:Verklaring_van_verbondenheid]).
+From the procedure point of view, its most important part is a declaration of allegiance ({{< wiki "Verklaring_van_verbondenheid" "nl" "verklaring van verbondenheid" >}}).

 Such ceremonies are regularly held by every municipality ({{< fl "gemeente" >}}), so for example in Amersfoort it [happens](http://www.amersfoort.nl/naturalisatieceremonie.html) once a month in the town-hall, {{< fl "stadhuis" >}}.